AI & Automation

 • 30% improved customer lifetime value

-Investment vs. Return: The average ROI of AI marketing ranges from 200-400% within the first year, provided it is implemented correctly.
+Investment vs return: The average ROI of AI marketing lies between 200-400% within the first year, if correctly implemented.

 — Sundar Pichai, CEO of Google & Alphabet